rhobs/observability-operator/docs/api.md

-A label query over volumes to consider for binding.
+selector is a label query over volumes to consider for binding.

 <table>
     <thead>